 - Send text message reminders if you prefer

-- Send after-event survey and/or link to the webinar recording
+- Send an after-event survey and/or link to the webinar recording

 - Transform the event registration page to a “download this webinar” page once you have the video processed and uploaded to your favorite host